-This affirmation is intended to be used as a foundational lens for examining course design and pedagogy across all modalities in conjunction with the CVC Rubric and the Peralta Equity Rubric for DE classes.
-The affirmation is intentionally NOT framed as a rubric for formal evaluation or ratings of competence levels; however, the principles outlined in the document will be used to design professional development offerings, update the COR's, and revamp the teaching evaluation forms.
+The EA Framework is intended to be used as a foundational lens for examining course design, pedagogy, outcomes assessment, selection of course materials, and equity-minded teaching practices and policies for all course modalities; for DE classes, the EA Framework should be used in conjunction with the CVC Rubric and the Peralta Equity Rubric.
+The EA Framework is intentionally NOT framed as a rubric for formal evaluation or ratings of competence levels; however, the principles outlined in the document will be used to design professional development offerings, update Course Outlines of Record (CORs) and Student Learning Outcomes (SLOs), and revise teaching evaluation forms.
 We offer it as a framework to support iterative, ongoing improvement of course design, instructor mindset, and pedagogy to maximize student learning in our courses.